70MatheuS07/College_2021_1/README.md

-# 📚 Primeiro Semestre da Faculdade
+# 📚 First Semester of College

-Este repositório contém materiais, anotações e projetos desenvolvidos durante o meu primeiro semestre da faculdade.
-O objetivo é organizar meus estudos, compartilhar conhecimento e acompanhar minha evolução acadêmica.
+This repository contains materials, notes, and projects developed during my first semester of college.
+The goal is to organize my studies, share knowledge, and track my academic progress.

-## 🏫 Curso
+## 🏫 Program

-- **Curso**: [Nome do Curso, ex: Ciência da Computação]
+- **Program**: Computer Science
-- **Instituição**: [Nome da Faculdade ou Universidade]
+- **Institution**: Federal University of Espírito Santo (UFES)
-- **Semestre**: 1º semestre
+- **Semester**: 1st semester
-- **Ano**: 2025
+- **Year**: 2025

-## 🗂️ Organização
+## 🗂️ Organization

-O repositório está dividido por disciplinas, com cada pasta contendo os seguintes itens:
+The repository is divided by subjects, with each folder containing the following items:
-- Anotações de aula
+- Class notes
-- Trabalhos e atividades
+- Assignments and activities
-- Códigos e exercícios
+- Code and exercises
-- Materiais de apoio (PDFs, apresentações, links úteis)
+- Supporting materials (PDFs, presentations, useful links)